 Read our full iPhone 14 Pro Max review.

-The top-performing Android phones coming out these days feature a Snapdragon 8 Gen 2 system-on-chip, and that’s the silicon powering the OnePlus 11.
+Like the Motorola Edge Plus, the OnePlus 11 features a Snapdragon 8 Gen 2 system-on-chip, and that’s the silicon powering the OnePlus 11.
 As a result, even the most demanding games play like a dream on this device.

 Gamers will also appreciate the 120Hz refresh rate on the phone’s 6.7-inch display, as well as the long battery life — over 13 hours even with that adaptive refresh rate enabled.
 But perhaps the most attractive thing about the OnePlus 11 is its price.
 While other flagships flirt with $1,000 price tags, the OnePlus 11 comes in at $699.
 It’s hard to find a top-line phone that delivers so many premium features at that cost.